My lamb empanadas make use of leftover roast lamb. A delightful and delicious meeting of two different cultures.

 - Roll out the dough approx. ½ cm thickness and cut rounds using 10cm cookie cutter.

-- Fill the centre of each round with 1 tsp of the lamb filling, fold into a crescent shape and seal the edges, allowing the air to escape.
+- Fill the centre of each round with 1 teaspoon of the lamb filling, fold into a crescent shape and seal the edges, allowing the air to escape.
 Place on baking tray.

 - Repeat until you have all the empanadas made and brush each with a little beaten egg mixed with water.